Drew Waters Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have the top team ERA across all MLB pitching staffs (3.59).
+- The Twins have the first-ranked team ERA across all league pitching staffs (3.57).

-- Twins pitchers combine to give up 88 home runs (one per game), the sixth-fewest in the league.
+- Twins pitchers combine to surrender 89 home runs (one per game), the sixth-fewest in the league.

-- His most recent appearance came on Wednesday against the Atlanta Braves, when the righty went five innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last appearance came on Friday against the Baltimore Orioles, when he threw six innings, surrendering one earned run while giving up three hits.

-- The 35-year-old has put up an ERA of 6.23, with 9 strikeouts per nine innings, in six games this season.
-Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.